-To fulfill its responsibility of its founding principles, the Kentucky State Council Knights of Columbus has developed a Natural Disaster Funds Program to provide relief to members, their families and councils as a result of natural disasters.
+To fulfill its responsibility of its founding principles, the Kentucky State Council Knights of Columbus has developed a Natural Disaster Funds Program to provide relief to members, their families, and councils because of natural disasters.

-A natural disaster is defined as an occurrence such as a tornado, storm, flood, earthquake, drought, pestilence, blizzard or other situation that causes human suffering or creates human needs that the victims will need mitigation and assistance.
+A natural disaster is defined as an occurrence such as a tornado, storm, flood, earthquake, drought, pestilence, blizzard, or other situation that causes human suffering or creates human needs that the victims will need mitigation and assistance.

 When a natural disaster strikes, it creates a catastrophic situation in which the day-to-day patterns of life of our members, their families or our councils are suddenly disrupted.
-Those affected by disasters will probably need immediate and/or long-term assistance.
+When a Natural Disaster occurs outside of our KY Jurisdiction, we may offer financial assistance to another State Jurisdiction or to Supreme to assist globally.

-The Kentucky State Council has established a natural disaster funds assistance program to do the following for its members, their families or our councils immediately following a disaster.
+The Kentucky State Council has established a natural disaster fund assistance program to do the following:

 - 1. Provide victims with immediate financial assistance. - 2.
-Provide emergency financial aid-in-kind in the form of clothing, food, shelter and supplies. - 3.
-Provide long-term financial assistance when necessary. - 4.
+Provide emergency financial aid-in-kind in the form of clothing, food, shelter, and supplies. - 3.
+Provide long-term financial assistance when necessary and if sufficient funds are available. - 4.
 Assist the victims in attaining referrals from support agencies, such as the Red Cross, St. Vincent de Paul etc. - 5.
 Provide advice regarding on how to recover from a disaster. - 6.
 Mobilize a fundraising campaign among the state's many councils to help the victims when the disaster is of a large magnitude.